-RVers love nothing more than hitting the open road, secure in the knowledge that around the next corner is yet another hidden gem.
+RVers love nothing more than hitting the open road, secure in the knowledge that there is yet another hidden gem around the next corner.

 - Used Book in Good Condition